unm-digital-futures/digital-history-review/docs/essays/de-anza-motor-lodge.md

 %}
 ## History
 In 1939, C.G.
 Wallace and S.D.
 Hambaugh took advantage of the new automobile boom and built a motor lodge along Route 66 in Albuquerque, New Mexico.
 It was created to be a trading post for the Zuni Indians, in order to provide cash flow to the Zuni reservation.
 This motor lodge exposed travellers to the unique culture and diversity Albuquerque offers.
-{% include aside.html
-  class="pullquote"
-  text="Look familiar?
-You may have seen the De Anza Motor Lodge featured on the hit television show [Breaking Bad and Whiskey Tango Foxtrot](http://www.route66news.com/2017/05/24/redevelopment-de-anza-motor-lodge/), a movie starring Tina Fey."
-  %}
   {% include figure.html
   class="img-left"
   width="40%"